HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

     ```

     and cyclicly permutes the expression if it does not start with a `Gamma`.
-    The resulting expression always start with `Gamma`.
+    The resulting expression always starts with `Gamma`.

 -   **`Starts`**(traceContent)